Spy on Your Competitors with the Facebook Ad Library

 You may be asking yourself why you should bother to look at what your competitors are doing, and there's a clear answer: inspiration and a competitive edge.

-Just like artists, we all take inspiration from the world around us.
+Using the Ad Library as a Facebook ad spy tool can be extremely beneficial because just like artists, we all take inspiration from the world around us.
 We're moved by what we see, remember how it makes us feel, and see first-hand how it's shaping our culture.

 Likewise, in the ad world, we can see what ad creatives resonate with our audiences or are too irresistible not to click.
 This can help us shape our marketing strategy and prevent us from creating expensive campaigns that do not convert.